 WINDELLS OVER THE YEARS

-Throughout the past 24 years, Windells Camp has been an evolutionary stepping stone for the world’s best.
-Every US Olympic medalist to date has been through Windells program, 18 in all.
+Throughout the past 27 years, Windells Camp has been an evolutionary stepping stone for the world’s best.

 US Snowboarding Olympic head coach Mike Jankowski was a former coach at Windells, just like many of the top coaches the world over.
 Windells coaching technique balances focused riding with all-out fun, allowing each camper to tap into their full potential.
 With a support crew of 300 strong, this is where your riding will hit the next level.
 Our coaching staff is hands down the industry’s best and gets hand-picked every season.
 Daily video analysis will assist in insuring each camper takes their riding to the next step.